snoopykr/snoopykr.github.io/_posts/2024-07-21-finetuning.md

 )
 ```

-    Unsloth 2024.3 patched 28 layers with 28 QKV layers, 28 O layers and 28 MLP layers.

-<a name="Data"></a>
 ### Data Prep
 We now use the Alpaca dataset from [yahma](https://huggingface.co/datasets/yahma/alpaca-cleaned), which is a filtered version of 52K of the original [Alpaca dataset](https://crfm.stanford.edu/2023/03/13/alpaca.html).
 You can replace this code section with your own data prep.